saltstack/salt/rfcs/0003-api-unification.md

 ## Effect
 [effect]: #effect

-Essentically, the SMI works as automatic checker/corrector for the module on the moment it is lazy-loaded.
+Essentially, the SMI works as automatic checker/corrector for the module on the moment it is lazy-loaded.

 What PkgInterface does in the example above, it takes the current